karllhughes/learn/_posts/2022-04-06-marketing-job-titles-and-roles.md

 ### Product Marketing Specialist

 While marketing associates focus on brand-wide campaigns, a [Product Marketing Specialist](https://draft.dev/learn/what-is-a-product-marketing-specialist) is only interested in awareness, value, and demand for specific inventory.
-These relatively complex roles use a plethora of tools to effectively market their marketing projects, and have an excellent understanding of data, KPIs, and additional growth metrics.
+These relatively complex roles use a plethora of tools to effectively market their marketing projects and have an excellent understanding of data, KPIs, and additional growth metrics.

 Product marketing specialists are one of the most complicated roles on this list.
 Project roles and duties vary widely from company to company, and will likely change over time as the job becomes more defined.
 If you’re interested in getting a job in the field, it would be wise to directly ask your employer about expected tasks and responsibilities.